crossplane/docs/content/knowledge-base/guides/import-existing-resources.md

       type: Synced
 ```

 Crossplane now fully manages the imported resource.
-Any changes are reflected
+Crossplane applies any
-inside the Provider.
+changes to the managed resource in the Provider's external resource.